yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 '''Set up DNS lookup'''

-Normally with the usepeerdns command the DNS is saved in resolv.conf automatically, but you may need to edit /etc/resolv.conf and add the lines: "search wan" and you may want to add a nameserver (DNS server) before you bring the interface up
+Normally with the usepeerdns command the DNS is saved in resolv.conf automatically

+If this hasn't happened you may need to edit /etc/resolv.conf and add the lines: "search wan" and you may want to add a nameserver (DNS server).
+Then do ifdown wan and ifup wan.

-'''Set up forwarding'''
+'''Set up port forwarding'''

 For general port forwarding just change /etc/firewall.user this executes at each bootup.

-This is fixed in later Kamikaze Subversions.

-If your PC is directly connected via ethernet to the modem you may find that you can't browse any sites yet or ping them you need to enable IPv4 forwarding and NAT in your firewall (i.e. ip masquerading in iptables): taken from here:http://www.yolinux.com/TUTORIALS/LinuxTutorialIptablesNetworkGateway.html

-As a quick test you can try this:

-{{{
-iptables -P INPUT ACCEPT
-iptables -P OUTPUT ACCEPT
-iptables -P FORWARD ACCEPT
-iptables --flush                           # Flush all the rules in filter and nat tables iptables --table nat --flush iptables --delete-chain                    # Delete all chains that are not in default filter and nat table iptables --table nat --delete-chain        # Set up IP FORWARDing and Masquerading iptables --table nat --append POSTROUTING --out-interface ppp0 -j MASQUERADE iptables --append FORWARD --in-interface eth0 -j ACCEPT         # Assuming one NIC to local LAN echo "1" > /proc/sys/net/ipv4/ip_forward                        # Enables packet forwarding by kernel }}}
-please note that this may not be complete and you may require additional rules to protect your router on the wan interface - Note: don't connect to irc.freenode.net from an unfirewalled box on your lan as you might get banned for open proxies.

-Actually the best thing to do is to use OpenWRTs existing firewall rules and add the masquerading commands to the end of /etc/firewall.user

-{{{
-iptables -t nat -A postrouting_rule -o ppp0 -j MASQUERADE iptables -A forwarding_rule -i eth0 -j ACCEPT
-}}}
-This means they will execute at bootup

-If you get any errors you may need to compile in additional NAT kernel modules.

-See www.netfilter.org for full iptables documentation, it should be noted that in recent builds of openwrt do all the setting up and enabling nat/masquerading for you if you use the "ifup wan" command with a correctly configured /etc/config/network file

 '''How to give interfaces fixed IP addresses'''